Posted on December 14, 2015 by Amyas Morse

 - In the context of reduction in local authority funding, our report Financial sustainability of local authorities 2014, has both improved the way the Department for Communities and Local Government (DCLG) estimates local authority spending requirements and assesses the potential impacts of spending reductions, and has been used widely by the sector, including to inform debate about devolution.

 These are just some of the ways our reports help identify and drive improvement.
 However, we are unable to conduct studies covering all of the 350 or so organisations we audit and, as independent auditors, we can not provide specific advice for future actions.
 Rather, it is by comparing and sharing across government that our work can drive improvements for all public bodies.

 So I urge you to use our Topics pages on our website to find the reports that can best help you address the issues that matter to you, and sign up to alerts to our new publications and blog posts.
 We also share our knowledge and insights by speaking at others’ events, holding seminars of our own, and bringing together individuals facing similar issues, as we know – again, because you told us – that you can learn much from each other.

 Through our blog and events we’ll introduce you to the individuals who lead our work in these issues.
 I invite you to respond to our blog posts with your own comments and to contact us directly.
 We would greatly welcome your views: on the insights we share, your own experience and perspective, and issues on which you would like us to blog.

 I look forward to hearing from you and engaging to work together to improve public services.About the author: Amyas Morse, Comptroller and Auditor General.
 Amyas has been head of the NAO since 2009, before which he was a global partner with PricewaterhouseCoopers and Commercial Director at the Ministry of Defence.
 He has served on a range of cross-government Boards and Groups.

-One response to “Driving public service improvement”
+2 responses to “Driving public service improvement”